ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 Since homework is the primary way you will demonstrate understanding, you will need to write up homework in a way that demonstrates that you understand the material.
 You will need to not only show your work, but incorporate explanations of how and why you are doing what you are doing.
 In order to give you maximum opportunity to demonstrate your understanding, you will be allowed to re-submit your assignment for regrading.

 ### Written Assignments
-Homework will be submitted through Gradescope, tenatively on Friday, but this is subjedt to change.
+Homework will be submitted through Gradescope, tenatively on Monday nights.

 You are allowed to work together on homework in the analysis phase, but you will need to work individually in the 'writing it up' phase.
 This means while you may come to the same answers, your explanations of how you got there will be unique and distinct.

 ### Programming Assignments

 Programming assignments will be discussed in recitation, and will count as 25\% of your overall grade.
-Programming assignments are due at the beginning of recitation on Wednesday in weeks 3, 5, 8, and 10 (see schedule below).
+Programming assignments are due at the beginning of recitation on Wednesday in weeks 3, 5, 7, and 9 (see schedule below).

 ## Class Participation